 Poor hygiene is the most common cause of balanitis in uncircumcised males.
 Other causes include:

 - Skin conditions such as psoriasis and eczema lead to itchy, dry, and scaly skin.

 - Trauma on the tip of the penis or foreskin.

 Who is affected by balanitis?

 Balanitis affects uncircumcised males.
-This is because the moist, warm area under the foreskin is ideal for yeast and bacteria to grow.
+Moreover, the moist, warm area under the foreskin is ideal for growing yeast and bacteria.
 Although it can occur at any age and is more common in males with phimosis.
 Men who are more prone to develop balanitis include: